-Audit reports and complaints about evaluators are reviewed by the Corporate Compliance Coordinator, if there is found that evaluators are not performing their roles according to requirements, the evaluator is permanently sanctioned and will no longer able to make RGC 3E® assessments.
+Audit reports and complaints about evaluators are reviewed by the Corporate Compliance Officer.
+If it is found that evaluators are not performing their duties in accordance with the requirements, they are permanently sanctioned and will no longer be able to conduct 3E evaluations.

-To ensure that third party assessors are correctly applying the assessment criteria and performing adequately in the audit process.
-RGC's sustainability team will conduct random shadow audits at least once every three years for each auditing company.
+To ensure that second- and third-party evaluators correctly apply the evaluation criteria and perform adequately during the audit process, the RGC sustainability team will conduct random shadow audits at least once every three years for each auditing company.